Sita Rama Kalyanam (1961 film): Music

 S. Rajeswara Rao was signed to compose the film's soundtrack and score.
 He worked on the song "Kanarara Kailasa Nivasa" and a poem "Jayatwada Bravibhrama" before walking out of the film citing creative differences with Rama Rao.
 Gali Penchala Narasimha Rao replaced him and composed the score and the remaining songs.
 Samudrala wrote the lyrics for all the songs and composed the poems.
 Emani Sankara Sastry recited the veena for the Ravananugraha sequence.
-The soundtrack was released on 31 December 1961 and was marketed by HMV (now Saregama).
+The soundtrack was released on 31 December 1961 and was marketed by His Master's Voice.

 Release and reception

 Sita Rama Kalyanam was released theatrically on 6 January 1961, in 28 centres, with an attempt to cash in on the Makara Sankranti holiday weekend.
 Due to good word of mouth, the film was a commercial success, completing a 50-day run in all the 28 centres.
 It also completed a 156-day run at the Sri Lakshmi Picture Palace in Vijayawada.
 It also won the Certificate of Merit for Best Feature Film in Telugu at the 8th National Film Awards.
 The film was dubbed into Tamil with the same title and was released on 3 February 1961.